kgfitzgerald/APU_MATH250_website/content/schedule/_index.md

 ## Course schedule by week

-The following table provides links to each week's Prepare assignment, Application Exercise (AE), and Lab as well as Homework (HW), Project assignment, and Statistics Experience (SE) when applicable.
+The following table provides links to all course assignments.

-Each week you will include:
+Each week will include:

-+ **Prepare**: videos and prep quiz due by classtime Tuesday
++ **Prepare**: watch videos and complete prep quiz by classtime Tuesday
 + **Application Exercise**: in-class together on Tuesdays, due Thursday
 + **Lab**: in-class together on Thursdays, due Tuesday
 + **HW, Project component, OR Statistics Experience (SE)**: on your own, assigned Thursdays, due Thursday